 While Orijen’s “wet food offerings” are superior to Hill’s from an ingredient perspective, they don’t offer enough options to be our category winner.
 Science Diet’s foods aren’t quite as nutritious as Orijen’s, but they offer a broader selection and support dogs with dietary requirements.

 If your dog eats a regular diet with no restrictions or you are seeking a product with fewer ingredients, Orijen wins wet food.
 But, for puppies, seniors, or any dog with dietary concerns, Science Diet wins the wet food category.

 These are two of the most popular and trusted dog food brands, and discerning pet parents have turned to them for decades.
 Each brand is a solid choice, but depending on your dog’s individual needs and life stage, you’ll find that one brand is better suited for you than the other.

-Orijen has a clear advantage in their puppy and adult dog offerings, while Science Diet has an edge in their senior and wet food offerings.
-While it’s difficult to pick a winner in Science Diet vs. Orijen, we believe Orijen is the superior choice.
+Orijen has a clear advantage in their puppy and adult dog offerings, while Science Diet has an edge in their senior and wet food options.
+This split makes it difficult to pick a winner in Science Diet vs. Orijen.

 While Hill’s Science Diet may be better suited for your pup if they’re dealing with a health condition, most dogs benefit from Orijen’s holistic diet.
 It’s the pricier option between the two, but Orijen uses superior ingredients from trusted sources, which justifies the higher price.